RodolfoAndrade/S2B/README.md

 Windows App and Windows Phone App developed as final project for the Microsoft Students to Business (S2B) 2015.1 course at SENAI Areias (http://www.pe.senai.br/unidade/detalhe/2/).

 This app monitors the current public contructions' state at Recife, Brazil.
-It was programmed in C# using VisualStudio 2012 IDE.
+It was programmed in C# using Microsoft Visual Studio 2012 IDE.

 Developer: Rodolfo Andrade